 the tiniest of wintering birds,

 on the gloomiest of winter days, sing in the only voice the universe gave it,

-an April voice, conjuring up a stunning moment of spring,
+an April voice, conjuring up a stunning moment of spring, and bestowing a blessing

 on the rain besotted morning, anointing my eyes and ears

 with the chrism of its winter anthem, just in time to save my dispirited soul from the depths of winter silence?